 Rodney Waschka II, composer, is best known for his algorithmic compositions, his unusual operas, and theater pieces.
-He frequently composes music for traditional ensembles.
 An expert in computer music, his works often include electronic computer music or other media: visuals, theater, or poetry.
+He also frequently composes music for traditional ensembles.

 The North Carolina Arts Council, The National Endowment for the Arts (USA), Meet The Composer, the Fundacion Valparaiso (Spain), the Texas Composers' Forum, and other groups and individuals, including Steve Duke, the Louisville Woodwind Quintet, and Beth Griffith, have supported the composition, performance, and recording of Waschka's works.
-Waschka's pieces are recorded on the Capstone, IRIDA, Centaur, and AUR labels based in the USA, the Ama Romanta, Candy Factory, and Plancton labels based in Portugal, and the PeP label based in Canada.
+Waschka's pieces are recorded on the Capstone, IRIDA, Centaur, and AUR labels based in the USA, the Ama Romanta, Candy Factory, and Plancton labels based in Portugal, the RMA and Nimbus labels in the UK, the Ablaze record label of Australia, and the PeP label based in Canada.
 His music is published by Borik Press (Raleigh) and American Composers Editions (New York City).

 Waschka's teachers include Larry Austin, Thomas Clark, Paul Berg, Clarence Barlow, George Lewis, Charles Dodge, Robert Ashley, and Joel Ryan.
 He received his doctorate from the University of North Texas and also studied at the Institute of Sonology -- The Royal Conservatory of The Netherlands, and Brooklyn College.
 Rodney Waschka II served as the Managing Director of the Consortium to Distribute Computer Music (CDCM), and was elected to three terms (six years) as an officer of the International Computer Music Association (ICMA).